 I like working with VIA, because it provides a clear framework for transformation.
 It focuses on who you are and what is important to you, which is what Vocation stands for.
 It then helps you harmonize your different roles and sometimes conflicting beliefs in your professional and private life, which is an Integration process.
 This is the foundation for moving into action as you lead your life and connect with the people you work and live with, which is Alignment.

 Nature is my preferred place for coaching.
-Being based in the canton of Zug in Switzerland allows me to take my clients into the pristine beauty of the mountains and lakes in Central Switzerland.
+Being based in Lucerne in Switzerland allows me to take my clients into the pristine beauty of the mountains and lakes in Central Switzerland.
 When coaching in the city, parks and alongside rivers provide a peaceful space to reflect.
 You will be invited to listen deeply to both inner and outer nature, as you connect with yourself, your purpose and your own relationship with the natural world.

 Being in movement while reflecting on tough issues helps you structure your thinking.
 It stimulates not only your blood circulation, but also your creativity and enhances your problem solving.
 Being surrounded by natural elements, such as trees, natural light and the sounds of birds and running water have a calming effect on your mind and help you see things more clearly.
 As a welcome side-effect, nature helps to recharge your batteries.